ucsdlib/sum2021-sio-dm/sql-assignment.md

-# SQL Assignment
+# SQL Assignment - GPS Data 101

-For this assignment you will write SQL queries against the survey.db database (found here: http://swcarpentry.github.io/sql-novice-survey/sql-novice-survey-data.zip) we used in the class.
+For this assignment you will write SQL queries against the survey.db database (found here: [http://swcarpentry.github.io/sql-novice-survey/sql-novice-survey-data.zip](http://swcarpentry.github.io/sql-novice-survey/sql-novice-survey-data.zip)) we used in the class.
 As a reminder, the database contains the following tables:

 > **Person**: people who took readings.
 >